masc-ucsc/docs/docs/pyrope/03-bundle.md

 equivalent to the number of entries in the tuple.

-It is possible to use a sequence that is more consistent with hardware languages.
+It is possible to use a sequence that is more consistent with traditional programming languages, but this only works with non-hierarchical enumerates.

 ```
 enum v3:int = (
    ,a
-   ,b=5  // alias with 'a'
+   ,b=5
    ,c
 )
 assert v3.a == 0